 Hey, Geeks.
-Welcome to this week’s episode of Your Favorite Thing Sucks, where I get to point out all the worst parts of your favorite things.
+Welcome to this week’s Your Favorite Thing Sucks, where I get to point out all the worst parts of your favorite things.
 My husband and I finally got around to watching Thor: Ragnarok.
 We were intensely disappointed.
 You ready for this?

 I’m going to start off by saying that I love humor in my Marvel films.
 Guardians of the Galaxy and Antman are two of my favorites to date, and even the more serious films still have great one-liners and moments that made me crack up at the screen.
 The mix of humor and sincerity is one of the things I’ve come to expect and enjoy from MCU.